Beginners guide to DNA and genealogy

 6. WHERE CAN I BUY A TEST FROM?

-There are a number of DNA testing companies around: AncestryDNA, Family Tree DNA, Living DNA, MyHeritage DNA, National Geographic and 23andMe are the big name ones for genealogical purposes.
+There are a number of DNA testing companies around: AncestryDNA, Family Tree DNA, Living DNA, MyHeritage DNA and 23andMe are the big name ones for genealogical purposes.

 7. WHAT TEST IS RIGHT FOR ME?